mlabarrere/webcam-recognition/README.md

 pip install -r requirements.txt
 ```

-Cool, you got everythong ready to run the program
+Cool, you got everything ready to run the program

 ### Train your model